-Executive Deans of Faculty, the Dean of Undergraduate Education, the Dean of Postgraduate Research and Education, the Dean of Partnerships, and any deputies to these Deans, shall be appointed from among the members of the Academic Staff by the Council on the recommendation of the Senate.
+- 1. Executive Deans of Faculty, Deans with pan-University portfolios, and any deputies to these Deans (including Faculty Deans), shall be appointed from among the members of the Academic Staff by the Council on the recommendation of the Senate.
 The Senate shall make the recommendation to the Council on the basis of a recommendation from a Selection Committee.
-Heads of Department who carry the title of Dean shall be appointed in accordance with Ordinance 9.

-- 2. Recruitment to the role of Executive Dean will be through internal and external advertisement.
+Heads of Department who carry the title of Dean shall be appointed in accordance with Ordinance 9. - 2.
+Recruitment to the role of Executive Dean will be through internal and external advertisement.
 Where an external applicant is appointed to one of these roles they will also (subject to clause 5 below) be appointed to a substantive chair in a University department, which is held independently of the appointment as Executive Dean. - 3.
 Normally only Professors, shall be eligible for appointment as Executive Dean. - 4.
-The composition of the Selection Committee for the role of Executive Dean shall normally be:

-The Vice-Chancellor (Chair)

-An External Member of the Council

-The Deputy Vice-Chancellor or a Pro-Vice-Chancellor

-Two Heads of Department from the relevant Faculty

-The Registrar and Secretary

-Additional members may be co-opted at the discretion of the Committee.

-- 5. Where an application for the role of Executive Dean is being considered by a Selection Committee, the selection process will consider the applicant's credentials for the award of a substantive chair by the University as well as the role of Executive Dean.
-The Chair of the Selection Committee shall be responsible for ensuring that these credentials are tested in line with the University's normal practice for professional appointments. - 6.
-Recruitment to the roles of Dean of Postgraduate Research and Education, Dean of Partnerships, and to any deputy roles supporting the Dean, will be by internal advertisement. - 7.
-Only Professors, Readers and Senior Lecturers shall be eligible for appointment as Dean of Postgraduate Research and Education, Dean of Partnerships, or Deputies to Executive Deans). - 8.
-The composition of the Selection Committee for the roles of Dean of Postgraduate Research and Education and Dean of Partnerships, and deputies to these Deans, shall normally be:
+The composition of the Selection Committee for the role of Executive Dean shall normally be: - The Vice-Chancellor (Chair) - An external member of the Council - The Deputy Vice-Chancellor or a Pro-Vice-Chancellor - Two Heads of Department from the relevant Faculty - The Registrar and Secretary - Additional members may be co-opted at the discretion of the Committee. - 5.
+Where an application for the role of Executive Dean is being considered by a Selection Committee, the selection process will consider the applicant's credentials for the award of a substantive chair by the University as well as the role of Executive Dean.
+The Chair of the Selection Committee shall be responsible for ensuring that these credentials are tested in line with the University's normal practice for professorial appointments.

-The Deputy Vice-Chancellor or Pro-Vice-Chancellor (Education) (Chair)

-An existing Dean or deputy to a Dean

-Two Heads of Department

-The Academic Registrar